-The undersigned hereby appoints Stuart A. Tanz and John B. Roche, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided below, all the shares of Retail Opportunity Investments Corp.'s (the "Company") Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the 2012 Meeting of Stockholders of the Company to be held on May 2, 2012 or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting.
-By signing this proxy, the undersigned acknowledges receipt of the Notice of Annual Meeting and of the accompanying Proxy Statement, the terms of which are incorporated by reference.
+The undersigned hereby appoints Stuart A. Tanz and Michael B. Haines, or either of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to attend the Annual Meeting of Stockholders (the "Meeting") of the Retail Opportunity Investments Corp. (the "Company") to be held on April 30, 2014, at the offices of Clifford Chance US LLP, 31 West 52nd Street, New York, New York 10019, and any postponement or adjournment thereof, to cast on its behalf all votes that the undersigned is entilled to cast at the Meeting and to otherwise represent the undersigned at the Meeting with all powers which the undersigned would possess if present at the Meeting.
+By signing this proxy, the undersigned acknowledges receipt of the Notice of Annual Meeting and of the accompanying Proxy Statement, the terms of which are incorporated by reference herein.

-THIS PROXY WILL BE VOTED AS DIRECTED, OR IF NO DIRECTION IS INDICATED, WILL BE VOTED "FOR" THE NOMINEES FOR ELECTION OF DIRECTORS AND "FOR" ITEMS 2 AND 3.
+THIS PROXY WILL BE VOTED AS DIRECTED, OR IF THIS PROXY IS EXECUTED BUT NO DIRECTION IS INDICATED, WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE NOMINEES NAMED IN THE PROXY STATEMENT AND "FOR" ITEMS 2 AND 3.